gruns/blagoblag/content/about.rst

 * I work for the United States Digital Service.
 Content on this blog does not represent the views of my employer.
 * I write a lot of open source code.
-* I've previous served as a director of the Python Software Foundation and Django Software Foundation.
+* I previously served as a director of both the Python Software Foundation and the Django Software Foundation.
 * I live in Washington D.C., but I'm originally from Chicago.
 I spent about two and a half years living in San Francisco.
 * I like delis and bagels.